19hours/sg-statutes/Acts/Government Proceedings Act.md

 16\.
 Subject to the provisions of this Act, all civil proceedings by or against the Government in the High Court shall, subject to the provisions of any other written law for the time being in force, be instituted and proceeded with in accordance with the provisions of this Act and not otherwise.

-District Courts
+Subordinate Courts

-### Civil proceedings in a District Court
+### Civil proceedings in a subordinate court

-17\.—(1) Subject to the provisions of this Act and of any written law limiting the jurisdiction of a District Court (whether by reference to the subject-matter of the proceedings to be brought or the amount sought to be recovered in the proceedings or otherwise), any civil proceedings against the Government may be instituted in a District Court.
+17\.—(1) Subject to the provisions of this Act and of any written law limiting the jurisdiction of a subordinate court (whether by reference to the subject-matter of the proceedings to be brought or the amount sought to be recovered in the proceedings or otherwise), any civil proceedings against the Government may be instituted in a subordinate court.

+[17/2005 wef 15/07/2005]

-(2) Any proceedings by or against the Government in a District Court shall be instituted and proceeded with in accordance with the provisions of this Act and not otherwise.
+(2) Any proceedings by or against the Government in a subordinate court shall be instituted and proceeded with in accordance with the provisions of this Act and not otherwise.

+[17/2005 wef 15/07/2005]

 General